baco604/HelpDeskEntraID/README.md

   with on-prem writeback, group-based licensing.
 - **Entra ID P2 (~$9/user/mo)** — adds Identity Protection (risk-based sign-in/user
   detection) and Privileged Identity Management (PIM).
-- The Microsoft 365 Developer Program sandbox gives you E5, which includes P2 — so
+- Any Azure free tenant can activate a **self-service 30-day P1/P2 trial** through **Billing → Purchase services** — this is the most reliable free path to see the full feature set, and it's the same trial mechanism a lot of real orgs use before committing to licensing.
-  it's the only free path that shows the full security feature set.
+- The Microsoft 365 Developer Program sandbox (when you can get it) also includes P2 via its E5 license, with a longer 25-user runway — but eligibility for new personal accounts has become inconsistent, so don't block on it.

 ---